tasneem-badar/Market-Trend-Analysis-and-Price-Prediction-on-Used-Cars/README.md

 ## Project Overview

-The used car market is complex and influenced by various factors, such as make, model, age, mileage, condition, and location.
+The used car market is complex and influenced by factors such as make, model, age, mileage, condition, and location.
 This project provides:
-- **Market Trend Analysis**: Insight into price patterns across different car makes, models, and locations.
+- **Market Trend Analysis**: Insight into price patterns across car makes, models, and locations.
 - **Price Prediction**: A machine learning model to predict car prices based on selected features, providing a helpful tool for stakeholders.
--
 ## Data Collection

 The data for this project was obtained through web scraping.
 Details of the data collection process are as follows: